Co-written by Ron Honn & Heather Lindsey.

 First, Sara is a very attractive young woman—and yet she wrestles with the same body image issues everyone struggles with.
 “I’ve gained weight!” she fusses.
 “And I think I’m getting those little dimples that make my ass look like I got hail damage!”
 It’s a uniquely Oklahoma metaphor that requires no explanation.
 I’m not a professional appraiser, but after a quick perusal of her rear bumper assembly, I assure Sara that she has no damage beyond normal wear and tear.

 Second, she is a former “exotic dancer.”
-She’s familiar with nudity in its more socially acceptable manifestation, namely, using one’s body to get tips.
+She’s familiar with nudity in its more socially acceptable manifestation, namely, using one’s body to get tips and working for sites as spankbang which offer the best adult content online.
 This will be her first experience of public nudity as non-pornography.

 Third, Sara is a converted fundamentalist Christian.
 She may not be the most regular attendee at church, but she is sincere and devout in her way, regarding herself as a work in progress.
 She modestly wears her hair long, sleeves down to her wrists and skirts all the way to the floor … until today, of course, since we’re taking a Bible class field trip to Eden.